ropensci/textreuse/README.md

 #> content : § 4.
 Every action shall be prosecuted in the name of the real party in interest, except as otherwise provided in this Act.  § 5.
 In the case of an assignment of a thing in action, the action by the as
 ```

 Now we can compare each of the documents to one another.
-The results is a matrix of scores.
+The result is a matrix of scores.
 As we would expect, some documents are similar and others are not.

 ``` r
 comparisons <- pairwise_compare(corpus, jaccard_similarity)